 Friend or Foe?

-As a naturopathic doctor who focuses on nothing but integrative cancer care, it is my number one priority to know everything there is about what can be both harmful and helpful to someone with cancer.
+As a naturopathic doctor who focuses on nothing but integrative cancer care, it is my number one priority to be up-to-date and well-read on anything dietary that could be harmful to a person with cancer.
 There are many health benefits to consuming a diet rich in phytoestrogens, so allow me to present the research below.

 How do Phytoestrogens Work?

 Natural estrogen binds to each of these receptors with equal strength, however, phytoestrogens are about 20x more selective to the beta receptor than the alpha receptor (3).
-Phytoestrogens can also displace regular estrogen from receptors, and it is because of these two reasons that phytoestrogens are being recognized as anti-estrogenic and protective against cancer (4).
+Phytoestrogens can also displace regular estrogen from receptors.
+Due to these mechanisms, phytoestrogens are recognized as anti-estrogenic and protective against cancer (4).

 Health Benefits of Phytoestrogens